 - breast engorgement

-Complications after childbirth are rare, but it’s important to be aware of your symptoms and to call your doctor if experience any unusual symptoms.
+Complications after childbirth are rare.
+But it’s important to be aware of your symptoms and to call your doctor if you experience anything unusual.
 Some symptoms that may indicate a problem include:

 - heavy bleeding that lasts for more than a few hours